Strain effects on topological and valley properties of Janus monolayer $\mathrm{VSiGeN_4}$: Computational detail

 \section{Computational detail}

 Within density-functional theory (DFT)\cite{1}, we perform spin-polarized first-principles calculations by employing the projected augmented wave method, as implemented in VASP code\cite{pv1,pv2,pv3}.
 The generalized gradient approximation of Perdew-Burke-Ernzerhof (PBE-GGA)\cite{pbe} is adopted as exchange-correlation functional.
 The energy cut-off of 500 eV, total energy convergence criterion of $10^{-8}$ eV and force convergence criteria of less than 0.0001 $\mathrm{eV.{\AA}^{-1}}$ on each atom are used to attain accurate results.
 A vacuum space of more than 30 $\mathrm{{\AA}}$ is used to avoid the interactions between the neighboring slabs.
-The $\Gamma$-centered 16 $\times$16$\times$1 k-point meshs are sampled in the Brillouin zone (BZ) for structure optimization, electronic structures and elastic stiffness tensor, and 9$\times$16$\times$1 Monkhorst-Pack k-point meshs for FM/antiferromagnetic (AFM) energy with rectangle supercell.
+The $\Gamma$-centered 16$\times$16$\times$1 k-point meshs are sampled in the Brillouin zone (BZ) for structure optimization, electronic structures and elastic stiffness tensor, and 9$\times$16$\times$1 Monkhorst-Pack k-point meshs for FM/antiferromagnetic (AFM) energy with rectangle supercell.
 The on-site Coulomb correlation of V atoms is considered by using GGA+$U$ method within the rotationally invariant approach proposed by Dudarev et al\cite{u}, and the $U C^{3D}_{ij}$, where the $L_z$ is the cell height along $z$ direction.
 The Berry curvatures are calculated directly from wave functions based on Fukui's method\cite{bm}, as implemented in VASPBERRY code\cite{bm1,bm2}.
-The mostly localized Wannier functions including the $d$-orbitals of V atom and the $p$-orbitals of Si, Ge and N atoms are constructed on a k-mesh of 16 $\times$16$\times$1, and then are used to calculate edge states using Wannier90 and WannierTools packages\cite{w1,w2}.
+The mostly localized Wannier functions including the $d$-orbitals of V atom and the $p$-orbitals of Si, Ge and N atoms are constructed on a k-mesh of 16$\times$16$\times$1, and then are used to calculate edge states using Wannier90 and WannierTools packages\cite{w1,w2}.
+The energy band structures of $\mathrm{VSiGeN_4}$ calculated by DFT and fitted by Wannier90 at $a/a_0$=0.993 (in topological state) are plotted in FIG.1 of electronic supplementary information (ESI), which confirms the fitting accuracy.